The declaration types

 • Or an identifier:unit pair.
 This identifier does not refer to an existing entity, instead it names that function argument inside the math body.
 If a unit is given, that argument is required to have that unit at every evaluation site.

-Can in a different math body be evaluated using the syntax
+can in a different math expression be evaluated using the syntax

 If the declaration is

-the first argument must have unit [k m] and the second be dimensionless wherever the function is evaluated.
+the first argument must have unit [k m] and the second be dimensionless at every evaluation of the function.

 Declared functions are always “inlined” at every evaluation site, meaning a separate copy of the function body is resolved and pasted in at that site.
-This means that you can’t have recursive functions (functions that call themselves), but that may be implemented separately later.
+This means that you can’t have recursive functions (functions that call themselves or call other functions that call them back).
+Recursion may be implemented separately later if it is needed.

-The body of a function is limited in that it can not refer to parameters or state variables directly, instead you must pass their values in as arguments.
+The body of a function is limited in that it can’t refer to parameters or state variables directly, instead you must pass such values in as arguments.
 You can however refer to constants.

 var